cyberbotics/webots/docs/blog/Webots-2020-b-release.md

 The [wb_robot_get_urdf](https://cyberbotics.com/doc/reference/robot#wb_robot_get_urdf) function allows users to retrieve a URDF model of a Webots robot.
 This is useful, in particular, to display the robot in [RViz](http://wiki.ros.org/rviz).
 We also improved the `ros_python` and `universal_robots_ros` ROS simulations to use extern controllers instead of embedding the ROS libraries and we enabled multi-robot ROS 2 simulations.
+Last, but not least, Webots now fully supports the ENU [axes convention](https://en.wikipedia.org/wiki/Axes_conventions) which is the standard used [in ROS](https://www.ros.org/reps/rep-0103.html#axis-orientation).

 ---